Why FedRAMP actually makes it harder for government agencies to move to the cloud

 I’d argue that GitHub isn’t a cloud service provider, as it fails to meet NIST’s definition of a cloud service.
 GitHub stores code, it doesn’t execute it, and as a subscription service, resources cannot be “rapidly provisioned or released”. ↩

-FWIW, the official FedRAMP website, uses UserVoice, a service which as far as I can tell, has not been FedRAMP accredited. ↩
+FWIW, the official FedRAMP site, uses UserVoice, a service which as far as I can tell, has not been FedRAMP accredited. ↩